Education and aftergrowth

 Cooperation with the Estonian Academy of Arts (EKA)

+In the 2016/2017 and 2017/2018 academic year, the Austrian architect and top energy performance expert Bernhard Sommer and energy design lecturer Galo Moncayo have been teaching at the Academy of Arts.
 On an everyday basis, Bernhard Sommer works at the Exikon architecture office and teaches energy design at one of the most experimental and fascinating architecture schools in the world – the University of Applied Arts Vienna.
 Sommer directs future architects to design their projects on the principles of energy efficiency from the very start and is convinced that we shall achieve a more energy efficient future city not through better materials, but through smarter spatial geometry.
 Sommer’s office Exikon is also engaged in solving the energy efficiency problems of complex spaces, combining research with architecture and using the top-end digital technology.

 INNOVATION CENTRE MEKTORY